Lady Tan's Circle of Women: Synopsis

 Yunxian begins the novel as the sheltered eight-year-old daughter of a wealthy and prominent scholarly family from Wuxi.
 Her mother dies after her bound feet are infected, and the siblings are sent to live with their paternal grandparents in their large compound, the Mansion of Golden Light.
 Grandfather Tan and Grandmother Ru are trained physicians, and Ru decides to pass on her women's medicine to her granddaughter.
-Yunxian also forms a close friendship with Meiling Shi, the daughter of a local midwife, and is betrothed to Yang Maoren, the son of a prominent merchant family.
+Yunxian also forms a close friendship with Shi Meiling, the daughter of a local midwife, and is betrothed to Yang Maoren, the son of a prominent merchant family.

 When Yunxian is fifteen, she marries into the Yang family.
 Despite being cut off from the Tans and Meiling, isolated by the rest of the wives and concubines, and her tense relationship with her mother-in-law Lady Kuo, she maintains her interest in medicine and covertly treats a concubine's daughter.
-Yunxian becomes pregnant at the same time as Miss Chou, Maoren's father's concubine.
+Yunxian becomes pregnant at the same time as Miss Chou, a concubine of Maoren's father.
 Miss Chou bears a son named Manzi, but Yunxian has a difficult breech birth that neither the family's favored midwife nor their family doctor Doctor Wong is able to treat; eventually Meiling is summoned and successfully delivers Yunxian's daughter.
 The two begin to repair their friendship.
 Shortly after the birth, Yunxian finds a great-aunt referred to as Spinster Aunt dead in a pond, prompting an inquest.
 The death is ruled an accident.
 Yunxian falls ill and is cared for by her natal family; Grandfather Tan also negotiates for better treatment for her in exchange for imperial connections for Maoren.
 Meiling becomes the midwife used by the Yangs.

 By the time Yunxian is twenty-nine, she has birthed three daughters and no sons.
 The family is visited by a high-ranking official from Beijing, whose wife Lady Liu and mother Widow Bao have heard of Yunxian's reputation as a woman doctor.
 Yunxian successfully treats the official's ailing sister in Nanjing.
 After the ladies observe Meiling's treatment of a young wife, Meiling is brought to the Forbidden City to be a midwife.